-As fully described in Note 9, in April 2017, the Company completed a private placement of its common stock, raising proceeds of \$3.5 million net of cash offering costs.
-The Company believes that it does not have sufficient funds to support its operations through the end of the first quarter of 2018.
-In order to continue business operations past that point, the Company currently anticipates that it will need to raise additional debt and/or equity capital.
-However, there can be no assurances that the Company will be able to secure any such additional financing on acceptable terms and conditions, or at all.
+As fully described in Note 9 Stockholders' Equity, in April 2017, the Company completed a private placement of its common stock, raising proceeds of \$3.5 million net of cash offering costs.
+The Company believes that it does not have sufficient funds to support its operations through the end of the third quarter of 2017.
+In order to continue business operations past that point, the Company currently anticipates that it will need to raise additional debt and/or equity capital prior to the end of September 2017.

+There can be no assurances that the Company will be able to secure any such additional financing on acceptable terms and conditions, or at all.
 If cash resources become insufficient to satisfy the Company's ongoing cash requirements, the Company will be required to scale back or discontinue its technology development programs, or obtain funds, if available (although there can be no certainty), or to discontinue its operations entirely.